hau-mal/articles/metastore.md

 ## HDInsight and databricks configurations

-Set hive-metastore.schema.verification to true, also consider to set the hive warehouse dir explicitly.
+Set hive-metastore.schema.verification to true, this prevents Hive metastore client from implicitly modifying the metastore database schema when the metastore client version does not match the metastore database version.
+Also consider to set the hive warehouse dir explicitly.
 Hive-site configuration for HDInsight:

     "hive-site": {
                   	"javax.jdo.option.ConnectionDriverName": "com.microsoft.sqlserver.jdbc.SQLServerDriver",